 Perhaps a bit awkward, coming from someone who didn’t walk the last 3.5km, but nonetheless true, in my opinion: If you get serious symptoms, don’t push on.
 Stay at your altitude.
 Or get to a lower altitude quickly, if symptoms continue.
 Listen to the professionals, such as your qualified mountain guide or a medically trained person.

 (2) ARE WE GOING TO FREEZE STIFF INSIDE THE TEAHOUSE BEDROOMS?

-The one thing that had freaked us out almost as much as the high altitude were the sometimes rather low temperatures.
+Among the things that freaked us out about EBC Trek almost as much as the high altitude were the sometimes rather low temperatures.
 Several of our friends, who had done EBC, told us that they had witnessed temperatures as low as minus 15C or even 20C inside the teahouse bedrooms.
 Only the main room is heated in those teahouses.
 And even the main room often only from 5pm to 9pm or so.
 And just by a small wood-fired oven in the centre of the room.

 On the plus side, our sheer terror about the cold meant that we came extremely well-prepared.
 Spiritual Excursion provided us with high-quality, thick down jackets and sleeping bags.
 We brought additional liner sleeping bags, two mid-layer down jackets each, Goretex jackets, plenty of fleece layers, thermal base-layers, etc.

 Going in April meant that the temperatures were much warmer than in February or November (which is when our friends had visited).
 Even for April the weather was warmer than usual.
 Up to 12C above 5,000m.
 That’s like an English summer.
 At lower altitudes the temperatures were often higher than that.
 Sometimes we were wearing T-shirts during the day.
 At night the temperatures fell to around 5C to -5C or so.